viralemergence/insectDisease/README.md

-### *insectDisease*: insect disease data from the USDA's Ecological Database of the World's Insect Pathogens
+### *insectDisease*: insect disease data from the Ecological Database of the World's Insect Pathogens

 [![R build status](https://github.com/viralemergence/insectDisease/workflows/R-CMD-check/badge.svg)](https://github.com/viralemergence/insectDisease/actions)

-David Onstad from the USDA provided us with this USDA-gathered insect disease database, sometimes referred to as the "Ecological Database of the World's Insect Pathogens" or EDWIP.
-Files have been converted from SQL to csv, and ported into R for easy exploration and analysis.
+This is a database of known pathogens of many species of insects and other arthropods.
+This database was designed by David Onstad, and first described in Braxton et al (2003).
+The database is somewhat unique in that in addition to host-parasite associations that occur in nature, it also contains some true host absences: records of instances where a given host species was inoculated with a pathogen and found not to be susceptible to it.
+This database also contains a large amount of ecological data on hosts and parasites.
+Here, we document and preserve these data as an R package, also providing csv flatfiles in the `csv` folder and an [interactive web platform](https://edwip.ecology.uga.edu/download)

 ### Install